 The programming registers allow several individual stages to be powered down to reduce power consumption while maintaining the functionality of the desired stages.
-These stages are identified in the Register Layout table (Table 9) in the Address 1D hex section.
+These stages are identified in Table 8, Address 1D hex.
 Power-down is achieved by setting the specified bits to logic high.
 A logic low indicates that the stages are powered up.

-Furthermore, and perhaps most importantly, the inverse sinc filters and the digital multiplier stages can be bypassed to achieve significant power reduction by programming the control registers in Address 20 hex.
+Furthermore, and perhaps most significantly, the inverse sinc filters and the digital multiplier stages can be bypassed to achieve significant power reduction by programming the control registers in Address 20 hex.
 Again, logic high causes the stage to be bypassed.
-Of particular importance is the inverse sinc filter because this stage consumes a significant amount of power.
+Of particular importance is the inverse sinc filter; this stage consumes a significant amount of power.